-Cookie Expiry In WebKit/Safari Browsers
+Cookie Expiry in WebKit/Safari Browsers

-Apple's ITP aggressively expires advertising data in Safari (WebKit) based browsers causing signification tracking issues
+Learn about how Apple's ITP aggressively expires advertising data in Safari (WebKit) based browsers causing signification tracking issues

 Cookies have an expiry date, enforced by your browser.
 If the cookie where the "gclid" is saved expires, the transaction will still be sent to Google Ads, but Google Ads won't know that it should take credit for the sale.
 Hence your conversion count in Google Ads reads 0.